Trisyllabic laxing: Disyllabic laxing

 Some Latinate words, such as Saturn, have short vowels where from syllable structure one would expect a long vowel.
-Other cases differentiate British and American English, with more frequent disyllabic laxing in American English – compare RP and GA pronunciations of era, patent, primer (book), progress (noun) and lever, though there are exceptions such as leisure, yogurt, produce (noun), Tethys and zebra that have a short vowel in RP.
-On the other hand, American English is less likely to have trisyllabic laxing, for example in words such as privacy, dynasty, patronize and vitamin.
+Other cases differentiate British and American English, with more frequent disyllabic laxing in American English – compare RP and GA pronunciations of era, lever, patent, primer (book) and progress (noun), though there are exceptions such as leisure, produce (noun), Tethys, yogurt and zebra that have a short vowel in RP.
+On the other hand, American English is less likely to have trisyllabic laxing, for example in words such as dynasty, patronize, privacy and vitamin.
 Much of this irregularity is due to morphological leveling.

 Monosyllabic laxing

 Laxing also occurs in basic monosyllabic vocabulary, which presumably helps keep it active across generations.
-For example, the /iː/ → /ɛ/ shift occurs in the past-tense forms of basic verbs such as feel, keep, kneel, mean, sleep, sweep, weep and – without a suffix -t – in feed, read, lead.
-Other shifts occur in hide → hid, bite → bit, lose → lost, shoot → shot, go → gone, do → done, etc.
+For example, the /iː/ → /ɛ/ shift occurs in the past-tense forms of basic verbs such as feel, keep, kneel, mean, sleep, sweep, weep and – without a suffix -t – in feed, lead, read.
+Other shifts occur in bite → bit, do → done, go → gone, hide → hid, lose → lost, shoot → shot, etc.